PacktPublishing/Hands-on-Design-Patterns-and-Best-Practices-with-Julia/README.md

 ## Errata

 * Page 39 and 49:
 Before the user runs using Calculator, he/she can first go to the Pkg mode (by pressing the ] key) and then run the dev Calculator command.
-E.g.
+For example:
  ```
         (@v1.4) pkg> dev Calculator